Ch-W3st/backstein/README.md

 ### Search POIs

 We integrated a search which can find any room you want to navigate to.
-You are able to find the room of your next lecture, the office of any professor and also points of interests e.g. changing rooms, printers, snacks & coffee mashine.
+You are able to find the room of your next lecture, the office of any professor and also points of interests e.g. changing rooms, printers, snacks & coffee machine.

 ### Positioning and Routing